eidsvold/1Z0-819-notes/README.md

   * When adding a module in a JAR file to the module path, we can specify that file or its containing directory.
   * The main class to be run must be specified under the containing module with the _-m_ or _--module_ option.
 * Circular dependency is forbidden in Java, leading to a compile-time error.
 E.g. if module _bar_ requires module _foo_, and module _foo_ requires module _bar_, the dependency is circular.
+* Multiple directories can be used to indicate the module path - these directories must be separated by semicolons (;).

 ## Java SE 11 Programmer II 1Z0-816